berk-turan/nexus-sdk/tools/social-twitter/README.md

 - Status errors: `"Twitter API status error: [status code]"`
 - Other errors: `"Unknown error: [message]"`

+## Retryable Errors

+Some error types are considered "retryable" and can be attempted again after appropriate backoff:

+- `rate_limit`: Consider retrying after the duration specified in the error message
+- `network`: Network errors may be temporary and can be retried
+- `server`: Server errors (5xx) may be temporary and can be retried

+Other error types typically require fixing the request (e.g., `auth`, `not_found`, `forbidden`) and should not be retried without modification.

 ## Error Handling in Modules

 All modules use the `TwitterResult<T>` type for handling errors, which is a type alias for `Result<T, TwitterError>`.
 This ensures consistent error propagation and formatting throughout the SDK.

 The error handling system makes it easier to debug issues with Twitter API calls and provides clear, actionable error messages to end users.
+The structured error information allows for programmatic handling of specific error conditions.